tvalladon/node-talker-web-builder/readme.md

 - **Create Rooms Tool:** Create new rooms on the grid.
 - **Edit Rooms Tool:** Edit existing room properties.
 - **Erase Rooms Tool:** Remove rooms from the grid.
+- **Exploration Terminal Tool:** Explore the zone in a terminal, like it will look in the game.
 - **Help Tool:** Display help information.

 ### Menu Options